DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 After jumping over one step of stairs, Rinne looks up.
 Her gaze was focused on single point in space above.

-"Kay, look there!"
+"Kai, look there!"

 "<span title="jp. 小悪魔 literally small demon, its katakana is Imp">Imp</span>!?"

 It's body was only few dozens centimetres tall and it was looking at them from above.
 Corresponding to its small body, it was pretty weak and had a little magic power.
 Not only that but it was able to use only single spell.
-But Kay knew that this spell was the _worst possible_ one.
+But Kai knew that this spell was the _worst possible_ one.

 "This is bad...
 Jeanne, hurry up!
 It comes!"